 Our turnkey system allows you to take your concept to the production process all within one place.
 Everything from customizing the raw materials to your desired size, shape, performance characteristics, and surface finish will be done in-house.
 Unsure what you need?
 Contact us!
-Piezo Direct is more than happy to work with you to design custom piezoelectric products to meet your application requirements.
+Piezo Direct is more than happy to work with you to design custom piezoelectric products such as Piezo bending strips or piezo bending actuators to meet your application requirements.

 Strip Piezo Actuators

 Piezoelectric strip bending actuators are made of two pieces of piezoelectric ceramic material that is bonded together electrically and polarized in opposite directions.
 For a piezo bimorph strip actuator, there are two active piezoelectric layers bonded together, sometimes with a passive layer in the middle if needed.
 On the other hand, a piezo unimorph strip actuator has only one active layer and one passive layer.
 The piezoelectric layers are often bonded to a metal substrate for support.
 When electricity is applied to the actuator, it causes one ceramic layer to contract and the other to expand, thus creating a bending motion.
 Bimorph and unimorph strip bending actuators can achieve very large displacement through this electrically generated action.
 Strip bending actuators are also very small, flexible, consume very little power, have fast response times, and generate large displacement and force.